 The terms of our November 2004 convertible preferred stock offering include a dividend make-whole payment feature.
-If we elect to automatically convert, or the holder elects to voluntarily convert, some or all of the convertible preferred stock into shares of our common stock prior to November 3, 2007, we will make an additional payment on the convertible preferred stock equal to the aggregate amount of dividends that would have been payable on the convertible preferred stock through and including November 3, 2007, less any dividends already paid on the convertible preferred stock.
+If we elect to automatically convert, or the holder elects to voluntarily convert, some or all of the convertible preferred stock into shares of our common stock prior to November 3, 2007, we will make an additional payment on the convertible preferred stock drough and including November 3, 2007, less any dividends already paid on the convertible preferred stock.
 This additional payment is payable in cash or, at our option, in shares of our common stock, or a combination of cash and shares of common stock.
 This dividend make-whole payment feature is considered to be an embedded derivative and has been recorded on the balance sheet at fair value as a current liability.
-We will be required to recognize other income (expense) in our statements of operations as the fair value of this derivative fluctuates from period to period.
+We will be required to recognize other income (expense) in our statements of operations as the fair value of this derivative fluctuates from period.